owanturist/react-hook-window/README.md

 overscanCount?: number = 1
 ```

-The number of items to render outside of the visible area.
+It defines the number of items to render outside of the visible area.

-> 💡 It's important to set the value to a number greater than 0 to make it possible to focus via tab button on the next or previous not yet visible items.
+> 💡 It might be reasonable to set the value to a number greater than 0 to make it possible to focus via the tab button on the next or previous not yet visible items.

-> 💡 Setting the value too high will degrade performance but keeping the value reasonably low could improve UX by pre-rendering not yet visible items.
+> 💡 Setting the value too high will degrade performance, but keeping the value number reasonably low could improve UX by pre-rendering not yet visible items.

 ### `UseWindowedListOptions.layout`